joevtap/vault/README.md

 # Vault

-This is an Obsidian vault config template, that's it
+This is a template Obsidian vault config, that's it